spamegg1/reviews/courses/OSTEP/ostep-projects/scheduling-xv6-lottery/sol.md

       run it
   ```

-- New code is structured like this:
+- New code is structured like this (this is pseudocode):

   ```python
   while (1) {